Airbus Mobile: Airbus A320

-The Mobile plant is a final assembly line for the Airbus A320 family of narrow body aircraft.
-Aircraft assembled in Mobile are destined for North American airlines such as JetBlue, Delta Air Lines, American Airlines, Spirit Airlines, and Frontier Airlines.
+The Mobile plant is a final assembly line for the Airbus A320neo family of narrow-body aircraft and previously the Airbus A320 family.
+Aircraft assembled in Mobile are destined for airlines based in North America.
 On 21 June 2015, the main fuselage components for the first aircraft built in Mobile arrived at the plant.
 The first aircraft, an A321, was delivered to JetBlue on 25 April 2016.

-All main fuselage parts are shipped by sea across the Atlantic from Hamburg, Germany.
-As scheduled, in December 2017 the assembly site produced the 50th aircraft and reached an output capacity of four planes per month.
+The major components of the aircraft, such as the wings and fuselage, are built in factories across Europe and sent to Saint-Nazaire, France, where four aircraft worth of parts on truck trailers are loaded onto a barge.
+After a trans-Atlantic crossing, the parts are off-loaded at the Port of Mobile, and trucked final mile to the factory for assembly.

+As of 2021, the site has the capacity to assemble seven A320 family aircraft every month.
+The company plans to add a second A320 family assembly line to increase production to 20 aircraft every month.

+The Mobile facility was the final assembly site for the last A320ceo family aircraft built, an A321 registered N129DN that was delivered to Delta Air Lines on December 16, 2021.

 Airbus A220

+The Mobile plant has also been used as a final assembly line for Airbus A220 narrow-body aircraft since August 2019.
+The first aircraft from the new line, an A220-300, was delivered to Delta in October 2020.
+Airbus plans to ramp production in Alabama up to four A220 aircraft each month by 2025.

-In October 2017, Airbus announced it would acquire a majority stake in the Canadian Bombardier CSeries programme.
-With the agreement, the CSeries Aircraft Limited Partnership will be divided as Airbus at 50.01%, Bombardier Aerospace at 31%, and Investissement Québec at 19%.
-While manufacturing of the CSeries will continue at Bombardier's facilities in the province of Quebec, steep tariffs had tentatively been imposed on the Canadian-made planes being purchased by U.S. airlines.
-The plan to set up a second assembly line for the CSeries at the Airbus Mobile factory would mean that these aircraft would be domestically produced in the U.S. and avoid the possible tariffs.
+Airbus acquired a majority stake in the Bombardier CSeries programme in October 2017, renaming the aircraft the A220.
+While manufacturing of the A220 was already under construction at facilities in the province of Quebec, formerly owned by Bombardier, the aircraft was potentially facing steep tariffs for Canadian-made planes being purchased by U.S. airlines.
+Airbus announced that to avoid the possible tariffs, it would set up a second assembly line for the A220 at the Airbus Mobile factory.
 The United States International Trade Commission ruled three months later that the Canadian-made planes did not threaten the U.S. airplane industry and no duty orders would be issued.

-Production of the A220 started in August 2019.
-The first aircraft from the new line, an A220-300, was delivered to Delta in October 2020.